-1.5 Peer Institutions
+1.4 Peer Institutions

-Where relevant, Montana Western conducts institutional comparisons relying on data and information from this list and others and draws upon national studies conducted by professional associations and other institutions such as the CUPA-HR salary studies and NSSE to benchmark instructional costs, productivity, competiveness, compensation, academic and service programs, and sources of revenue.
-See Appendix A for a list of peer institutions.
+Where relevant, Montana Western conducts institutional comparisons relying on data and information from the IPED peer list (see Appendix A).
+Since this is a small peer comparison group and Montana Western competes with a more diverse range of colleges and universities for faculty and administrators, broader peer groups such as the CUPA Public Baccalaureate General groups are sometimes used.
+Such uses include benchmarking instructional costs, productivity, competiveness, compensation, academic and service programs, and sources of revenue.
+NSSE peer comparisons are also useful in several of these regards.